Svalbard rock ptarmigan

 Method

 The population of Svalbard rock ptarmigan males in the study area is estimated using point transect methodology (Buckland et al. 2001, Rosenstock et al. 2002) from fixed listening points in the terrain.
 The points are distributed > 500 m apart on the valley sides in the study area.
-In April, 4 persons visit up to 147 listening points one to three times.
+In April, 4 observers visit up to 147 listening points one to three times.
 Registration is done at each point for 15 minutes.
-The number of birds seen or heard is registered, and the distance between observer and observed bird is measured with distance binoculars (Pedersen et al. 2012).
+The number of male birds seen or heard is registered, and the distance between observer and observed male bird is measured with distance binoculars (Pedersen et al. 2012).

 The method requires that males show territorial behaviour or the observer visually observes territorial males during the observation period.